 Gio Gonzalez may be looking forward to just stepping on the mound.

-After being named in a report involving an investigation about performance-enhancing drugs, Gonzalez attempts to win for the first time in a month as the Nationals open a three-game series with the Minnesota Twins on Friday night.
+After being named in a report involving an investigation about performance-enhancing drugs, Gonzalez attempts to win for the first time in a month and help the Washington Nationals take this three-game series with the New York Mets on Thursday night.

 “For me, knowing Gio, knowing the kind of guy that he is, I believe him wholeheartedly.
 He has done it the right way, in my opinion.”

 Gonzalez, who finished third in NL Cy Young Award voting last year, has been superb over his last five starts.
-He's compiled a 2.14 ERA and limited opponents to a .190 average and one homer, but is 0-1 since the Nationals (29-30) have backed him with one run in four of those outings.
+He’s compiled a 2.14 ERA while limiting opponents to a .190 average and one homer, but is 0-1 since he’s been backed by one run in four of those outings.